tanyaclement/IntroDH/week-2.md

 “**Command line**” has the broadest scope, referring to a style of interface.
 A command-line interface, also known as a command-line interpreter (CLI) is any system in which all interaction occurs via text-based commands issued through a keyboard.

 A **terminal**, or more accurately a terminal emulator, is an application in your local operating system that essentially just provides a window to type in.
-We’ll be using the built-in Mac OSX terminal emulator, called **Terminal**, which you can find under “Utilities” in your Applications folder (`/Applications/Utilities/Terminal.app`).
-Open Terminal, then type the following and press return.
+We’ll be using the built-in Mac OSX terminal emulator, called **Terminal**, which you can usually find under “Utilities” in your Applications folder (`/Applications/Utilities/Terminal.app`).
+If you can't find it there, use your spotlight search box in your finder window.

+Open Terminal, then type the following (note the space between echo and $SHELL!) and press return.
     echo $SHELL

 A **shell** is the software layer between user input and the rote world of file system maintenance.
 The graphical user interface (GUI) provided by Mac OS X is itself technically considered a shell, but if someone refers to “the shell” they typically mean a command-line interpreter like [Bash](#).
 The command you entered above should have returned something like `/bin/bash`, which is the location of Bash’s “binary,” or machine-readable application file.

 #### **2.** Exploring the File System

-Create a new terminal window by pressing ⌘+N. Before we go further, you may find it helpful to pull up the following cheat sheet: [Unix/Linux Command Reference](#).
+Create a new terminal window by pressing ⌘+N. Before we go further, you may find it helpful to pull up the following cheat sheet: [https://files.fosswire.com/2007/08/fwunixref.pdf](#).

 Unix-like operating systems are based on a metaphor: a nested set of directories and data files, forming a tree structure that begins at the root directory `/`.
 A benefit of this arrangement is that each file can be uniquely identified using a pathname of the following format:`/Users/yourname/Desktop/file.txt`.